kemckinnmsft/AIPLAB/instructions.md

 	>
 	>![599ljwfy.jpg](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/599ljwfy.jpg)

-	>[!NOTE] Note that you have received a message from your DLP policy stating that the email was not sent to the external recipient because it contained a credit card number.
+	>NOTE: Note that you have received a message from your DLP policy stating that the email was not sent to the external recipient because it contained a credit card number.

 1. On Client 1, @[Click here](`cmd.exe/c start shell:AppsFolder\Microsoft.MicrosoftEdge_8wekyb3d8bbwe!MicrosoftEdge -private https://protection.office.com`) to open an Edge InPrivate window to **https://protection.office.com**.
 1. In the Security and Compliance Center, expand **Data loss prevention** and click on **Policy**.
 Then, in the Policy blade, click on the **Default Office 365 DLP Policy**.